y336shen719/RAG/README.md

-# RAG Interview & Project Pipeline
+# RAG Interview & Project System
 This project implements a full Retrieval-Augmented Generation (RAG) pipeline designed to answer questions about: